HelloWorldLTY/BAITSAO/.history/README_20250325081047.md

 # BAITSAO

-This is the offical code repo for manuscript: BAITSAO: Building A Foundation Model for Drug Synergy Analysis.
+This is the offical code repo for manuscript: BAITSAO: Building A Unified Model for Drug Synergy Analysis Powered by Large Language Models

 # Installation